 - Drive web traffic to the landing page or site

-- To encourage people to visit your store
+- Encourage people to visit your store front

-It is crucial to set the record straight on what you want to accomplish as it will be the basis on which the entire ad campaign decisions are made.
+It is crucial to establish clear goal(s) of what you want to accomplish as it will be the basis on which the entire ad campaign decisions are made.

 Who do you want to reach?
 What are their preferences?
 What part of the internet are they likely to visit?